 Imagine a system that can analyze thousands of records and data points to match the history and activity to those prospects most likely to take action.
 When we start work in the morning, we have a list based on that information; multiple leads ready for us to reach out to.
 Again, AI won’t make the call for us or send the personalized email, but it can help sort out the most promising leads.
 We are already seeing some of this through CRMs that provide lead scoring and triggers, but the technology will only get smarter and help online sales specialists stay more focused.

-VR and AR and Presentation Tools to Enrich the Homebuying Experience
+Using VR and AR and Presentation Tools to Enrich the Homebuying Experience

 Thanks to virtual reality (VR), 360-degree home tours such as Matterport are already widely used.
 You can build a home virtually and create interactive tours.
 Using augmented reality (AR), you can drop a house right onto a real lot to see how it would look.
 That’s invaluable during the customer research phase: The more ways a prospect can experience your homes before they’re built, the better.